philipptandler/thermal-image-converter/README.md

 ## Requirements
 - `DJI Thermal SDK` (not included in repository)
-- `exiftool` (included in the repository, consider downloading hte latest version)
+- `exiftool` (included in the repository, consider downloading the latest version)
 - Python 3.11.x or later
 - The following Python libraries:
   - `rasterio`